utdata/csvkit-nicar/README.md

 | 14 | Bell      |   14 |
 ```

 We passed the "-n 15" argument into "head" to change the number of lines to 15, so we could see the value for Bastrop, whose code is 11.
-This matches our "11.csv" filename, so we are on the right track.
+I happen to know this matches our "11.csv" filename, so we are on the right track.

+If we need to talk more about what a "join" is here, we can.
+If not, we'll move on.

 Now we know that "Location_County" in "stacked.csv" matches "code" in the "counties.csv".
 Now we can use [csvjoin](http://csvkit.readthedocs.io/en/1.0.2/tutorial/3_power_tools.html#csvjoin-merging-related-data):